• Home

 by Dannelle

-The teenage years or the tween years are very important for any child as this is the age when they learn to become a decision-maker.
-We must understand that we are presented with choices every day but the wisdom to choose correctly sets in from the tween years.
+The teenage years or the tween years are very important for any child, as this is the age when they learn to become decision-makers.
+We must understand that we are presented with choices every day, but the wisdom to choose correctly sets in from the tween years.
 As the kids mature over the years, so do the options open to them.
-They go past the stage when they need to choose between the different flavors of ice-creams; they now decide on the type of friends they want to have, which courses to take and a lot of other good choices.
+They go past the stage when they need to choose between the different flavors of ice-creams; they now decide on the type of friends they want to have, which courses to take, and a lot of other good choices.
 The process of decision making is very crucial as the decisions taken by the children will dictate the path that their career or life will take.
-They need to judge the risks and rewards of the choices that they make in the short and long-term.
-Talking to Tweens about Good Choices has never been more imporant than now!
+They need to judge the risks and rewards of the choices that they make in the short and long term.
+Talking to Tweens about Good Choices has never been more important than now!
 Why making a good choice is so difficult?
 Being a tween in today’s world is never easy.
-The advancements of technology mean that teenagers … [Read more...]
+The advancements of technology mean that … [Read more...]

 Filed Under: Educational, Parenting Tagged With: parenting, talking to tweens